Ridzz23/cse15l-lab-reports/LabReport3.md

 # Part One - Bugs

 I have chosen to test the reversedInPlace() method.
-This method contains a bug and with the help of the test cases and code I was able to identify the bug.
+With the help of the test cases and the code I was able to identify the bug.
 The buggy program :
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {